gutabeshu/Abeshu-etal_2023_GMD/README.md

 Fill in detailed info here or link to other documentation that is a thorough walkthrough of how to use what is in this repository to reproduce your experiment.

-1. Install the software components required to conduct the experiement from [Contributing modeling software](#contributing-modeling-software)
+1. Install the software components required to conduct the experiment from [Contributing modeling software](#contributing-modeling-software)
-2. Download and install the supporting input data required to conduct the experiement from [Input data](https://doi.org/10.5072/zenodo.1075813)
+2. Download and install the supporting input data required to conduct the experiment from [Input data](https://doi.org/10.5072/zenodo.1075813)
 3. Run the following scripts in the `workflow` directory to re-create this experiment:

 | Experiment Name | Description | How to Run |